SlapOS/slapos/software/erp5/README.rst

 In addition to your usual parameter set, you needs to provide the following parameters::

   {
-    "zope-partition-dict": {},      So no zope is instanciated "zodb": [
+    "zope-partition-dict": {},      So no zope is instantiated "zodb": [
       {
         "storage-dict": {